Tell us a bit about yourself

 What were you doing for a living while you were paying off the debt?

 Oh man.
 What WASN’T my job?!
 I didn’t and still don’t have one full-time job.
 Rather, I work several part-time and seasonal jobs.
 Over the course of 2015, I had seven different jobs!
-When I was paying off debt I worked 25 hours a week at a nonprofit in addition to four other jobs: freelance social media work, freelance writing, catering 2-4x a week in the evenings.
+When I was paying off my debt, I worked 25 hours a week at a nonprofit in addition to four other jobs: freelance social media work, freelance writing, catering 2-4x a week in the evenings.
 I also coached lacrosse from February-May.

 How long did it take you to pay it off?